LacunaSoftware/docs/docs.en-us/articles/web-pki/icpbravo-replacement.md

-# ICPBravo Replacement
+# ICPBravoAccess Replacement

 The replacement of the ICPBravoAccess library for the Web PKI component can be made in a easy way.

 First, *remove* the `<script>` tag that imports the ICPBravoAccess.
-After that, add that the `<script>` tags that imports the Web PKI component and replacement library.
+After that, add the `<script>` tags that imports the Web PKI component and replacement library.
 For example:

 ```html
 <!-- Remove the following line -->